Andy Myers: Bradford City

 On 16 July 1999, Myers joined Premier League club Bradford City on a four-year contract for an £800,000 fee.
 He missed most of the 1999–00 pre-season with a thigh strain and finally made his debut as a 66th-minute substitute for Wayne Jacobs in a 1–1 draw with Tottenham Hotspur on 12 September 1999.
 He then became the starting left back, but lost his place in the team to Lee Sharpe in October, due to suspension and illness.
 Myers returned to the team in November 1999 and featured regularly until mid-January 2000, when he suffered a groin injury.
-After returning to fitness, he departed on loan for the remainder of the 1999–00 season on 23 March 2000.
-He finished the season with just 16 appearances.
+After returning to fitness, he joined First Division strugglers Portsmouth on loan until the end of the season.
+He made eight appearances and helped Pompey finish clear of the relegation places.

 Myers began the 2000–01 season as a regular, making four appearances in Bradford's Intertoto Cup campaign and three Premier League appearances, before missing 2 1/2 months of the season with successive injuries.
 He returned to the struggling team in late November 2000 and thereafter managed to remain fit.
 Myers scored his first goal for the club with a crucial early header versus Everton on 28 April 2001, but two missed penalties deflated the Bantams and the team succumbed to a 2–1 defeat, which sealed the club's relegation to the First Division.
 In the penultimate game of the season and with Bradford 5–1 down in the West Yorkshire derby to Leeds United, Myers exchanged blows with captain Stuart McCall on the stroke of half time.
 Both players remained on the pitch and were fined two weeks' wages.
 Myers finished the 2000–01 season with 24 appearances and one goal.

 Myers had his best season with Bradford in 2001–02, making 32 appearances and scoring two goals before suffering a hamstring injury in March 2002.
 He returned for two further appearances in April and was named the Bantams' Player of the Year.
 The club entered administration in May 2002 and Myers was one of 19 players made redundant, but he would remain at Valley Parade for the 2002–03 season.
-He made 25 appearances during a season in which Bradford narrowly avoided relegation and he was released in May 2003.
+He made 25 appearances during a season in which Bradford narrowly avoided relegation.
+He was released in May 2003.
 In three seasons with the Bantams, Myers made 99 appearances and scored three goals.

-Portsmouth (loan)

-On 23 March 2000, Myers joined First Division strugglers Portsmouth on loan until the end of the 1999–00 season.
-He made eight appearances and helped Pompey finish clear of the relegation places.